lewislea/Vehicle_Maintenance_Rails_Site/README.md

 ####To Do
 ---
-- ability to edit and delete vehicle
+- check routes and UX
-- ability to add, edit, delete repairs
-- implement search functionality
-- add styling and layout (move beyond functionality and make it pretty)
+- add styling and finalize layout

 ####Completed
 ----